linozen/exocortex/content/refs/python-for-everybody.md

     print('File cannot be openend: ', fname)
 ```

-### Lists {#lists}
+### Lists

 Similar to strings, _lists_ are also sequences of values.
-While in a
+While in a string the
-string the values are characters, they can be of any type in a list.
-The
+values are characters, they can be of any type in a list.
+The values of lists
-values of lists are called _elements_ or _items_.
-The elements of a list
+are called _elements_ or _items_.
+The elements of a list don't all have to be
-don't all have to be the same type; they can even be lists themselves
-(i.e. nested lists):
+the same type; they can even be lists themselves (i.e. nested lists):

 ```python
 ['spam', 2.0, 5, [10, 20]]
 ```

-#### Lists are Mutable {#lists-are-mutable}
+#### Lists are Mutable

 Unlike strings, lists are mutable.
-Using the known bracket operator, we
+Using the known bracket operator, we can
-can access and change the elements of a list:
+access and change the elements of a list:

 ```python
 >>> cheeses = ['Cheddar', 'Edam', 'Gouda']